This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Requests for sexual photos

 With the increased popularity of sexting, chances are high your teen will be asked to send a nude pic at some point.
 There’s a difference between teen sexting and an adult posing as a teen asking for photos they will sell, trade, or post online.
-In this article, we are talking about the latte, but it’s advisable to set some boundaries for your teen so they can navigate any naked picture request.
+In this article, we are talking about the latter, but it’s advisable to set some boundaries for your teen so they can navigate any naked picture request.

 According to a 2017 Thorn report, threats can begin early in cases involving online offenders, with 60% of victims saying they started receiving threats within two weeks.
 Nearly half reported being threatened daily.
 Perpetrators may threaten to post online or forward a nude photo your teen previously sent to them unless they send more photos or videos.